Tesla's New Interior Tech and Solar Updates for California Homeowners

 How This Affects Your Solar Decision in California

 Tesla's continued innovation, even in areas like car interior design, shows a commitment to improving user experience.
 For California homeowners looking at solar and battery storage, this means you're likely to see continued advancements in Tesla's energy products.
 The focus on clean design and smart technology in their vehicles often translates to their home energy solutions.
-When considering solar, think about how a system can not only save you money but also provide reliable backup power, especially with options like the Powerwall.
-With California's incentives and high electricity rates, investing in solar and battery storage can be a smart long-term decision for your home's energy future.

 Keep reading